Attempted assassination of Ronald Reagan: Parr

 After the assassination attempt, Jerry Parr was hailed as a hero.
 He received Congressional commendations for his actions, and was named one of four "Top Cops" in the U.S. by Parade magazine.
 He later wrote about the assassination attempt in his autobiography, calling it both the best and the worst day of his life.
-Parr came to believe that God had directed his life so that he could one day save the president's life, and became a pastor after retiring from the Secret Service in 1985.[13]:224 He died of congestive heart failure at a hospice in Washington, D.C. on October 9, 2015, aged 85.
+Parr came to believe that God had directed his life so that he could one day save the president's life, and became a pastor after retiring from the Secret Service in 1985.[13]:224 He died of congestive heart failure at a hospice in Washington, D.C., on October 9, 2015, aged 85.

 Antenucci and McNamara

 Antenucci and McNamara both became ill following the assassination attempt.
-McNamara died a few months later.
-Antenucci died in 1984.
+McNamara died on September 18, 1981, six months after the attempted assassination at the age of 62.
+Antenucci died on May 9, 1984, aged 71.

 John Hinckley

 Hinckley was found not guilty by reason of insanity on June 21, 1982.
 The defense psychiatric reports had found him to be insane while the prosecution reports declared him legally sane.
 Following his lawyers' advice, he declined to take the stand in his own defense.
-Hinckley was confined at St. Elizabeths Hospital in Washington, D.C. full-time until 2006, at which point he began a program of spending gradually more time at his mother's home.
+Hinckley was confined at St. Elizabeths Hospital in Washington, D.C., full-time until 2006, at which point he began a program of spending gradually more time at his mother's home.

 On September 10, 2016, Hinckley was permitted to permanently leave the hospital to live with his mother full-time, under court supervision and with mandatory psychiatric treatment.
 After his trial, he wrote that the shooting was "the greatest love offering in the history of the world", and did not indicate any regrets at the time.

 The not-guilty verdict led to widespread dismay, and, as a result, the U.S. Congress and a number of states rewrote laws regarding the insanity defense.
 The old Model Penal Code test was replaced by a test that shifts the burden of proof regarding a defendant's sanity from the prosecution to the defendant.
 Three states have abolished the defense altogether.